-The most recent report from our National Assessment of Educational Progress (NAEP, 2017) showed that nationwide 63% of our 4th-grade students scored below proficient in reading.
-The highest performing state showed 50% below proficient.
-This doesn’t have to be!
-We know from decades of research how students learn to read, how to assess to identify those at risk, and what and how to teach so that the majority of our students can be successful.
-The approaches used to teach children in many of our schools apply methods that do not teach our most vulnerable students the skills they need to be successful.
-This course will lead you into a world of knowledge and instructional practice that will make it possible for you to be the difference in your students’ lives.
-Welcome!
-Let’s learn together!
+The most recent report from our National Assessment of Educational Progress (NAEP, 2019) showed that nationwide 66% of our 4th students scored below proficient in reading.
+The highest performing state showed 55% below proficiency.
+We know from decades of research how students learn to read, how to assess to identify those at risk, and what and how to teach so that the majority of our students can be successful, and systematic and explicit phonics instruction is a critical part of building literacy.

 You don’t have to finish the course all in one sitting.
 In fact, we recommend you take this course a little bit at a time, incorporating what you’ve learned in the classroom.